johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/ImageConfigurations.md

 01. Render the new image component instead of the existing one.

 01. Re-upload the image via the BodilessJS admin interface, or update the preset in the corresponding JSON file manually.

 ## Override Image Processing Arguments

-To override the default image processing arguments, use the `gatsbyImage.sharpArgs` option of `@bodiless/gatsby-theme-bodiless`.
-For example, to override the default quality in your site's gatsby-config.js file:
+To override the default image processing arguments, use the `gatsbyImage.sharpArgs` options for the plugin `@bodiless/gatsby-theme-bodiless`.
+For example, to override the default quality in your site's gatsby-config.js file use the following code:

 ```js
 {